-Occupational therapy aims to help people maintain independence and continue doing activities that are important to them.
-It can help overcome difficulties with daily tasks and so improve wellbeing.
+Occupational therapy aims to support people so they can continue doing activities that are important to them and maintain independence.
+It can assist with overcoming difficulties with daily tasks and so improve wellbeing.
 Although the term suggests that it relates to an occupation or work, occupational therapy can help with a much wider range of activities.

 An occupational therapist is often a member of the multidisciplinary team, that is, a group of professionals with different areas of expertise, who together will help you manage your Parkinson’s.